sergekatzmann/node-red-contrib-amazondash/README.md

+#Important notes for Raspberry Pi

+1) Run node-red as root due to pcap/kernel limitations to get promiscuous mode.
+To achieve this change the systemd service configuration file for nodered.

+2) Ensure the libcap is installed

 # Amazon Dash Button Node for NodeRED

 A simple node that listens for when an Amazon Dash button is pressed.